Boden, Sweden: History

 The town of Boden started as a railway junction where the Northern Line (Norra stambanan, opened 1894) met with the Ore Line (Malmbanan) from the rich iron ore fields in northern Sweden.

 The town experienced increased growth when the Boden Fortress was constructed in the beginning of the 20th century.
 The purpose of the fortress was to defend Sweden from a possible attack from the east, where Russia was considered the most dangerous threat.

-The first official writings about Boden, was in a 1500~ tax paper, where the mention of "Boden village" with 7 homes.
+The first official writings mentioning Boden refer to it as "Boden Village" (Swedish: Bodebyn) and come from a 1539 national tax register.
+In 1546, "Boden village" is mentioned as having 7 homes.

-Boden got the title of city in 1919.
+Boden received the title of city in 1919.
 This title became obsolete in 1971 and Boden is now the seat of Boden Municipality.

 Industry

 Today (2007) Boden is still a military stronghold, and houses the largest garrison of the Swedish Army.

 The army and the municipality are the two largest employers in Boden.
 As the military is continuously disarming, with the five regiments united into one garrison, the population has decreased by 2,000 people over the past ten years.

-The Swedish Company H2 green steel is currently erecting a new steel mill in Boden which is expected to start production in 2025.
-It is supposed to use hydrogen technology, designed to cut emissions by as much as 95%.
+In 2022, the Swedish Company Stegra began construction of a new steel mill in Boden, expected to start production in mid 2026.
+It will use hydrogen technology, designed to cut emissions by as much as 95%.
 If it succeeds, it will be the first large-scale green steel plant in Europe.
+The project received 314 M€ in funding from the European Investment Bank in 2024.
+The project includes a 700 MW electrolysis plant.
+In November 2024, Stegra signed a 6 TWh power purchase agreement with Uniper for the 2027-2032 period.

 The famous Fällkniven knives are from Boden.